New tool reveals risk of repeated domestic violence

 Hesays the results are now being audited by an independent researcher.

 Waitakere anti-violence services manager Poto Williams say it is important the police don't just put everything into combating people at the high risk end of reoffending.

 "There are a whole group of people who sit under that catchment for whom family violence is a really destructive and horrible experience that we're not supporting very well, and eventually they'll become critical as well," she says.

-Next story in National: Tamihere parole breach case delayed
+Next story in New Zealand: Tamihere parole breach case delayed

 Copyright © 2012, Radio New Zealand